aka/ Nelson Library

 A Nelson bookmark (from 1911) lists titles in the “Nelson Library” including books in various price categories:

 A Nelson book order form for their series and titles for 1912 (below) folds into a mailable envelope.
 The Nelson Classics, Nelson Library (Novels), Shilling Library and their French and Spanish series titles are detailed.
 The preponderance of books organized by price supports the idea of the quasi-series as discussed above.

 Certain early jackets in the Nelson copyright series follow the Nelson’s Classics in gluing a color illustration from the book to the front jacket cover.
 The title below, Wee Macgreegor by J.J.
 Bell, was issued as part of Nelson’s 9d.
 Library (back of jacket).
+It is undated but probably mid-teens.
 Or Nelson Library (front of jacket, catalog in back of book).
 Or Nelson’s Novels (back of jacket).
 Titles from Nelson’s 1/3 Library are advertised on the front jacket flap.
 A French price sticker (1fr.
 75) is glued over the British price.

 The jacket back includes lists of more Nelson’s Novels from both the 9d. and 1/- selections.